 You can adjust the spacing values of all characters at once:

-- Clear will reset all left & right side bearings to zero (no margins)
+- Reset will set all left & right side bearings to the value you define

 - Mono will force all glyphs to have the same width, so all characters are evenly spaced (for monospaced fonts)